ivcore/dotfiles/README.md

     $ ./install.sh

-Note that, when using `install.sh` all previous config files that are symlinks will be removed and the ones that aren't will be moved to `~/dotfiles/backup`
+Note that, when using `install.sh` all previous config symlinks will be removed and normal files will be moved to `~/dotfiles/backup`.
+Stow is much more safer, and limited, canceling the process if it finds a conflict.

-## Understanding GNU Stow
-As explained [here](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/), when you run `stow dir`, stow takes the content inside the `dir` directory, and symlinks the content to the parent directory (one directory **above**) of the one where the `stow dir` command was run.

 ## to-do
 - [ ] Fix `install.sh` so it works for everything outside of `/dotfiles/config/`